-Destination stewardship is defined by the Global Sustainable Tourism Council as "a process by which local communities, governmental agencies, NGOs, and the tourism industry take a multi-stakeholder approach to maintaining the cultural, environmental, economic, and aesthetic integrity of their country, region, or town."
+Destination stewardship is defined by the Global Sustainable Tourism Council as "a communities. which local process bv governmental agencies, NGOs, and the tourism industry take a multi-stakeholder approach to maintaining the cultural, environmental, economic, and aesthetic integrity of their country, region, or town."